afra-muhammad/LCA_Monte_carlo/README.md

 This project uses Monte Carlo simulation to estimate carbon emissions from showers.
 It models uncertainty in shower duration, heating systems, and water treatment sources to provide a realistic distribution of CO₂ emissions.

 ## Project Structure
-This project is divided into severak folders, each cointaining a specific set of resources related to different phases of project.
+This project is divided into severak folders, each containing a specific set of resources related to different phases of project.

 ## 1- Data
-This folder cointains the CSV files with the dataset used for this project.
+This folder contains the CSV files with the dataset used for this project.

 ## 2- Monte__carlo_Analysis
 This folder contains Jupyter notebook that were used to perform monte carlo analysis of the dataset (jupyter notebook for exploration, testing, and visualisation).
-This folder also cointains simulation results.
+This folder also contains simulation results.

 ## Project Overview